Burke Emery

-Burke Emery was a Canadian former professional light heavyweight boxer who won the Canadian light heavyweight championship in 1960.
+Burke Emery was a Canadian professional light heavyweight boxer who won the Canadian light heavyweight championship in 1960.

 Early life

 Burke M. Emery was born in Montreal, Quebec, Canada, during the 1930s.

 Amateur boxing career

 Fighting under the Irish Athletic Club, Emery became the 1953 Quebec Golden Gloves champion at 165 pounds and was a semi-finalist in 1954.

 Professional career

 Burke Emery entered the professional ranks in 1954.
-His pro debut took place in Montreal at the Mont St. Louis College Auditorium.
+His professional boxing debut took place in Montreal at the Mont St. Louis College Auditorium.

 By early 1956, he was managed by Al Bachman of New York, who also handled Bob Cleroux and Rory Calhoun.
 In April 1956, the Montrealer scored his second TKO victory over Vern Stevenson in their third encounter.
 He then made his New York City debut at St. Nicholas Arena before fighting on five undercards at Madison Square Garden through 1958.
 While fighting in New York, Emery trained at Stillman's Gym.

 He was defeated by unbeaten middleweight José Torres in November 1958 at St. Nicholas Arena and then travelled to England in 1959 for a four-fight campaign.
 The 24-year-old collected wins over Noel Trigg and Jack Whittaker before dropping back-to-back losses to 17-0 Chic Calderwood and Harry Dodoo.